Oleexo/mediator-go/README.md

 		def2,
 	}

-	// Create a new container with the notification definitions publisher := mediator.NewPublisher(
+  // Create a new container with the notification definitions publishContainer := mediator.NewPublishContainer(
     mediator.WithNotificationDefinitionHandlers(definitions...),
   )

+  // Create a new container with the notification definitions
+	publisher := mediator.NewPublisher(publishContainer)
 }
 ```